prebid/prebid.github.io/dev-docs/modules/multibid.md

 ## Overview

-This module allows a single bidder to bid more than once into an auction and have it passed through to the ad server.
+This module allows a configured bidders to pass than one bid per AdUnit through to the ad server.

-Without this module, a bid adapter that supplies more than one bid response for a given ad unit will have those bids placed on the bid cache (if activated), but only the highest bid will be considered for sending to the ad server.
+Without this module, bidders can place multiple bids on the bid cache, but only the highest bid will be considered for sending to the ad server.

 ## Use Cases

 - Allows a bidder to provide both outstream and banner.
 - Supports one bidder providing multiple video bids for the fallback scenario.
-- Allows one bid to be blocked in the ad server and a second one still considered.
+- Allows bids to be blocked in ad server targeting logic while allowing other bids from the same bidder to be considered.

 There are two specific actions enabled by this module:

 1) Let bidders know how many bids will be considered.
 If [useBidCache](https://docs.prebid.org/dev-docs/publisher-api-reference.html#setConfig-Use-Bid-Cache) is on, more than one bid response per adapter can be registered.
-Note that this is already the case even without this module, but bid adapters might not know they can supply extra bids without the `multibid` config.
+Note that this is the case even without this module, but bid adapters might not know they can supply extra bids without the `multibid` config.
 2) Expand the number of ad server targeting values going to the ad server.

 Here's an example configuration: